 TIP: Be prepared to try on lots of bras until you find one that is really comfortable.
 Many shops use an outdated and inaccurate way of measuring, so bras are often ill fitting – annoying enough when you’re not breastfeeding but quite dangerous when you are; badly fitted bras can cause blocked ducts and mastitis as they cause pressure in delicate areas.
 Generally speaking, Bravissimo seems to be reliable, once you’ve discovered your true size on ‘Boob or Bust’.

 8. Your partner’s involvement.
-We have a whole post coming up on this but, just as your partner needs to understand your needs in labour, they need to know how breastfeeding works; how much babies feed in the first few weeks and months, and what is normal newborn behaviour.
+We have a whole post coming up on this (now available here) but, just as your partner needs to understand your needs in labour, they need to know how breastfeeding works; how much babies feed in the first few weeks and months, and what is normal newborn behaviour.
 The more they understand, the more supportive they can be.

 TIP: At the very least, ensure your partner is with you for antenatal classes on breastfeeding and show them any useful articles or sections in books that you come across.
 Lauren didn’t really think to include her husband in stuff like this, but when she was visited by a breastfeeding counsellor a few days after birth, he found it incredibly useful to hear her advice and understand how he could support.